sanaazizuk/london-property-market-analysis/README.md

-# London House Price Trends and Forecast Dashboard
+# London House Prices, 2016 to 2026

 **Industry:** Property and Real Estate
 **Data period:** January 2016 to April 2026

-> A note on the data: every figure in this project comes from real, publicly released HM Land Registry Price Paid Data, covering just over one million individual residential sales across all 33 London boroughs over a ten year period.
+> A note on the data: every figure in this project comes from real, publicly released HM Land Registry Price Paid Data, covering 1,076,543 individual residential sales across all 33 London boroughs over a ten year period.
 Nothing here is simulated, sampled, or estimated.
-Every number quoted in this README was checked directly against the underlying Python or SQL output before being written down, and the two findings most likely to be misread were deliberately tested a second time before being published.
+Every number quoted in this README was checked directly against the underlying Python or SQL output before being written down, and the findings most likely to be misread were deliberately tested a second time before being published.

 **Why this project is here:** most London property dashboards show that prices went up and stop there.
-This one worked with 1,076,543 real transactions and found a decade that splits cleanly in two.
+This one worked through a decade of real transactions and found a market that split cleanly in two.
 The cheapest outer boroughs grew by more than thirty per cent while four of the most expensive central boroughs lost value outright, with City of Westminster down 15.35 per cent.
 Along the way, two numbers that looked like clean, quotable findings turned out to be measurement artefacts rather than market behaviour, and both were caught before they reached the dashboard.
-The full pipeline runs Python through MySQL to an interactive Tableau dashboard, including a Mapbox powered borough map, a corrected ten year forecast, and a transaction volume series where every major spike is matched to a dated change in UK stamp duty policy.
+The full pipeline runs Python through MySQL to an interactive Tableau dashboard, including a Mapbox powered borough map, a corrected forecast, and a transaction volume series where every major spike is matched to a dated change in UK stamp duty policy.

 **[View the live, interactive dashboard on Tableau Public](https://public.tableau.com/app/profile/sana.aziz/viz/landregistery_london/LondonHousePrices20162026)**, no download or Tableau licence needed, opens directly in your browser.